Fitbit Data Shows The Aftershock of The San Diego County Earthquake

 At approximately 2:30am California time, I was shaken in my bed at the Park Hyatt Aviara Resort in Carlsbad, California, which is just outside of San Diego.
 Thankfully I was wearing my Fitbit.

-As I am traveling for the Fiat Chrysler 2017 Fiat 124 Spider media event, I knew that it wasn’t Mrs. Product Poet nudging me due to my snoring.
+As I am traveling for the Fiat Chrysler 2017 Fiat 124 Spider media event, I knew it wasn’t due to my snoring.

-Instead, I thought to myself as I slowly drifted back to sleep, “Self, was than an earthquake?”
+Instead, I thought to myself as I slowly drifted back to sleep, “Self, was that an earthquake?”

 I woke up at 5:00am California time to head to the fitness center to get in a run.
 I checked my private Twitter list of news sources and saw that there was indeed a 5.2 magnitude earthquake in San Diego County, at approximately 1:00am California time.

 Out of curiosity, I checked my Fitbit Charge HR sleep data to see if my restlessness was captured.
 And guess what, as you can see below, it was indeed captured.
 I was restless for four minutes.
 Now I say that’s pretty cool.